 We spent some time in Little Armenia – an area where Christian Armenians are allowed to practise their religion.
 The Vank Church is stunning.

 Little Armenia is dotted with messages of remembrance.
 April 24 2015 marks 100 years since the Armenian genocide by the Ottomans.
 A day later, on April 25 2015, Australians remembered 100 years since the ANZACs landed in Gallipoli.
 Interesting Ottoman connection.

 The Abbasi Hotel became a firm favourite for its stunning gardens and ash -e reshte (noodle soup) from the teahouse.

 The river which once ran through Isfahan is dry – not a drop of water, which is a shame because it is adorned with beautiful bridges.
 There is talk that the water is being diverted to agricultural (pistachio farms) and manufacturing needs (steel factories).
 There is also talk that Iran has used a lot of its water, including its ground water.
 A few years ago when we were in Chicago and marvelling at the Great Lakes, I commented then that USA and Canada were lucky to have so much fresh water.
 Recently, I noted that the Canadian government has passed legislation to stop their water being sold to other countries.
 Water – it’s fast becoming a valuable commodity.

 We ate well In Isfahan!

 And drank some good coffee!

 Our hotel in Isfahan was Iran Hotel which was in a fantastic location.
 We could walk to pretty much everything.
-There are 3 nice coffee shops in the same alley as the hotel and in addition, the manager is most welcoming and generous with his time.
+There were 3 coffee shops in the same alley as the hotel and in addition, the manager was most welcoming and generous with his time.
 We gained a much better understanding of Iran from talking to him.